 - Read the word in the context in which it was written.
 This can be especially helpful where the records are written in complete sentences or where you are already familiar with the basic concept that is being developed.

-4. Know that a variety of handwriting can be found in one record.
+4. Be aware of the variety of handwriting found in records.

 5. Compare unknown letters with those on alphabet charts.